elixir-europe/rdmkit/pages/your_domain/plant_sciences.md

 ## Genotyping: (meta)data collection and sharing

 ### Description
-Here are described the mandatory, recommended and optional metadata fields for data interoperability and re-use, as well as for data deposition in {% tool "eva" %} (European Variation Archive), the EMBL-EBI's open-access genetic variation archive connected to {% tool "biosamples" %}, described [above](#plant-biological-materials-metadata-collection-and-sharing).
+Here are described the mandatory, recommended and optional metadata fields for data interoperability and re-use, as well as for data deposition in {% tool "european-variation-archive" %} (European Variation Archive), the EMBL-EBI's open-access genetic variation archive connected to {% tool "biosamples" %}, described [above](#plant-biological-materials-metadata-collection-and-sharing).
 In addition to sample and experiment metadata, the use of stable variant identifiers (RSids) issued by EVA is strongly recommended.
 RSids (Reference SNP cluster IDs) provide a persistent and globally recognised reference for each variable loci, ensuring long-term traceability and interoperability across datasets.

 ### Considerations
 * Did you collect the metadata for the identification of your plant samples according to the recommendations provided in the [above section](#plant-biological-materials-metadata-collection-and-sharing)?
 * Is the reference genome assembly available in an {% tool "international-nucleotide-sequence-database-collaboration" %} archive and has a Genome Collections Accession number, either GCA or GCF?
 * Is the analytic approach used for creating the {% tool "vcf" %} file available in a publication and has a Digital Object Identifier (DOI)?
-* How do you plan to refer to the variants you will submit to the {% tool "eva" %} ?
+* How do you plan to refer to the variants you will submit to the {% tool "european-variation-archive" %} ?

 ### Solutions